TheMindVirus/among-us-ctrlr/README.md

 **To mute/unmute Discord, press Back and it will momentarily blink Discord on screen and go back to the game.**

+## Update

+For this script to work Steam Controller Input needs to be switched off for Xbox Controllers in Steam Among Us Settings. \
+This can be found in: Right Click Among Us -> Properties -> Controller -> Override For Among Us = Disable Steam Input

 The script is in a barely usable state and is open to configuration to suit your own play-style.